danhealy/danhealy_tictactoe/README.md

 I've implemented the [MinMax algorithm](https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-3-tic-tac-toe-ai-finding-optimal-move/).
 During implementation of this algorithm, I had to refactor the Game class significantly to support introspection and deep copying.

 Essentially, the algorithm will create a copy of the game board for each available move, take the move and then call itself with the copy.
 The move is evaluated by a score: 1 if it results in the computer winning, -1 if it results in the player winning, 0 for a draw or incomplete game.
 At each depth, a maximum score for the active player at that depth is chosen and returned.
-This occurs for the first depth of analysis and therefore the computer selects a move which optimizes it's eventual score.
+This includes the first depth of analysis, and therefore the computer selects an immediate move which optimizes it's eventual score.

-TODO: I still need to implement tests for the Terminal class